Inflect logo

 Natural Disaster Risk

 Beijing is a low-risk environment for natural disasters, providing a secure foundation for long-term deployments.
-While specific risks like river flooding and cyclones are recorded, modern facility standards are purpose-built to manage these local conditions.
+Modern facility standards are purpose-built to manage local conditions.

 The primary natural hazards for the region include: